cloud-gov/cg-dashboard/devtools/docker-setup.md

 ### Full Setup: Running

-*Recommendation: You should open two terminals to the root of this repository so you can run the <Optional> commands below so you can view more information about the containers as they start up since it does take awhile.*
+*Recommendation: You should open two terminals to the root of this repository so you can run the "[Optional]" commands below so you can view more information about the containers as they start up since it does take awhile.*

 From the root of the repository: